-Harry Fletcher-Wood shows how teachers can use behavioural science techniques to increase motivation and improve behaviour.
+Harry Fletcher-Wood shows how teachers can use behavioral science techniques to increase motivation and improve behavior.
 He offers clear guidance on topics such as using role models to motivate students, making detailed plans to help students act, and building habits to ensure students keep going.
-The book addresses five challenges teachers face in encouraging desirable behaviour:
+The book addresses five challenges teachers face in encouraging desirable behavior:

 - Convincing students to change